Gloster Gladiator: Gladiator aces

 The top scoring Gladiator aces flew it in North Africa and Greece, scoring most of their successes against Regia Aeronautica aircraft.
 The top ace was Flight Lieutenant Pat Pattle, from No. 80 Squadron, who won 15.5 confirmed air victories while flying the Gladiator (out of his 50+ kills), plus four probably destroyed and six damaged.
 Second was Pilot Officer William "Cherry" Vale, from No. 33 and 80 Squadrons, with ten individual kills, 1 shared kill, and 1.5 damaged.
 Flight Lieutenant Joe P. Fraser, from No. 112 Squadron, and Flight Sergeant Don S. Gregory, from Nos.
 33 and 80 Squadrons, scored all of their kills (respectively, 9.5 and 8) flying the Gladiator.
 Sergeant C. E. "Cas" Casbolt, from No. 80 Squadron, shot down 7.5 enemy aircraft (plus one probably destroyed and 1.5 damaged).
-Rhodesian pilot Caesar Hull scored five of his eight victories in a Gladiator during the Norwegian Campaign in 1940, including four in the same afternoon.
+Rhodesian pilot Caesar Hull scored five of his eight victories in a Gladiator during the Norwegian campaign in 1940, including four in the same afternoon.
 He was the leading Allied pilot of the campaign.

 Top Finnish Air Force Gladiator ace was Captain Paavo Berg, who claimed 6 of his 11 victories with Gladiators.
 Warrant Officer Oiva Tuominen claimed 5 of his 44 victories with Gladiators.
 Several other FiAF aces also claimed victories with Gladiators.

+Three pilots flying for the wartime Nationalist Air Force of China, John Wong (Huang Xinrui), Arthur Chin and Zhu Jiaxun, all former pilots of Chinese provincial-warlord air forces, achieved ace statuses while fighting in Gladiators, with Zhu Jiaxun scoring a double-kill against the formidable Mitsubishi A5M over Nanxiong, Guangdong province on 30 August 1938.